Get to know Coach Biggs

 No email available

-Ed DePrey begins his first year as an assistant coach for the Warriors.
+Ed DePrey begins his second year as an assistant coach for the Warriors.
 DePrey will again work as an assistant JV coach in addition to recruiting, scouting, and bench coaching for varsity games.

-DePrey spent the past four years as an assistant girls basketball coach at Bishop Dwenger High School prior coming to Indiana Tech.
+DePrey spent four years as an assistant girl's basketball coach at Bishop Dwenger High School prior coming to Indiana Tech.
 Prior to his time at Bishop Dwenger, DePrey coached basketball at St. Charles Elementary School where he coached Middle School boys.
 Three of his teams won CYO championships for their grade.

 DePrey has also coached youth soccer and baseball.
 In addition, he helped facilitate the Prep League at Georgetown Little League.

-"Coach DePrey will be a good addition to our Warrior athletic staff, his committment and dedication will serve as a great example to our players," said Head Coach Jessie Biggs.
+"Coach DePrey is a good addition to our Warrior athletic staff, his commitment and dedication serves as a great example to our players," said Head Coach Jessie Biggs.

 (260) 422-5561 x2282